 Vodafone Together provides you with mobile, home broadband over cellular and a free Amazon Echo Plus for £47 a month.
 This gives you unlimited data (within reason) and Vodafone OneNumber so you can make calls via the Echo.

 How fast is Vodafone 5G?

 Speeds are difficult to talk about because there are a lot of variables - devices have different capabilities, while different locations also yield different speeds of course.
 Users are seeing speeds in excess of most current home broadband - upwards of 100Mbps - while some peak speeds may hit the 1Gbps mark.

 Certainly, we saw a speed test hit 900Mbps when we visited Vodafone's Newbury HQ where 5G is deployed.
 However, that was in perfect conditions - we were stood on top of a car park in sight of the mast.

 In our experience, most users get around 100-200Mbps in real-world conditions.

 Scott Petty, Vodafone's chief technology officer, believes we will see data speeds of 10 times that of 4G over the coming years.

 "5G is a lot more efficient [than 4G]," says Petty.
 "Each antenna has 64 transmit and 64 receive antennas compared to the one today.
 We can shove a lot more data down that pipe and we can make 5G the preferred connectivity [method] over the next couple of years.
 5G is a journey, not a destination."

-Crucially, Vodafone has announced that "5G [will be] priced the same as 4G" on Unlimited a and Red plans while it'll also be the first network to offer 5G roaming in selected countries.
+At launched Vodafone announced "5G [will be] priced the same as 4G" on Unlimited a and Red plans while it was also the first network to offer 5G roaming in selected countries.

 Three new unlimited data plans will be available on 5G and 4G: